kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Validation for Parallelism Changes

 The Job API Validation rejects updates that change `spec.parallelism` when the feature gate is enabled and the Job uses gang scheduling.
 Since changing this field would require changing `minCount` in the `Workload` object, which is immutable.

+Job API validation uses the same conditions the Job controller uses to create a Workload with gang scheduling.
+When the feature gate is enabled, validation rejects updates that change `spec.parallelism` if the Job, after the update, satisfies `spec.parallelism > 1`, `spec.completionMode == Indexed`, and `spec.parallelism == spec.completions`.
+If the controller’s criteria for applying gang scheduling change in the future, this validation logic must be updated to match.

 ### Naming Conventions